popthart/teamColab/README.md

 HI guys!

+I had to make a <b>new repository</b> because I didn't initialize it ocrrectly with my mahcine and I just wanted ot make sure I did everything correctly!

 I haven't added any other files besides a css and html one, as I am sure these will be the two basic ones for out site.